 - Submission of an essay with the application - For those academic programs requiring them, acceptable scores on the SAT test of The College Board or on the ACT from the American College Testing Service - Test optional for most majors.
-The only majors that require SAT/ACT scores to be submitted are nursing, allied health, and TJU partnership programs. - A candidate for admission to the Department of Music must, in addition, arrange for an audition with department faculty.
+The only majors that require SAT/ACT scores to be submitted are nursing and allied health. - A candidate for admission to the Department of Music must, in addition, arrange for an audition with department faculty.